Here’s how to get to Lake Pleasant

 - Sign up to compete using the online registration you’ll find on the racing page.
 Lake Pleasant (LP) race series begin in September and January, so to catch the series at the start you should sign up about a month in advance (or as soon as registration is available).
-You may also sign up for a single day of racing by filling out an entry and delivering it with entry fee to the race committee either on land or at the committee boat.
+You may also sign up for a single day of racing by clicking on the single-day entry button (single day entries are not eligible for series scoring).

 - Download and read the Notice of Race, Sailing Instructions, and the LP chart.
 Try to get familiar with the Racing Rules of Sailing —the national and international rules that govern nearly all racing, including ours.
 I highly recommend Dave Perry’s book, Understanding the Racing Rules of Sailing (let me know if that link stops working), which begins with a very brief, mostly understandable explanation of the rules intended for people new to racing.
 Don’t worry if all this seems too complicated and confusing because we all think it is too.